HVAC is one of the many industries that rely on engineering simulation to analyze, virtually test, and improve product designs.

 An older article includes 5 simulations of HVAC applications that you can use for free as templates.
 Now let’s take a look at five more that have recently been created in SimScale’s Public projects:

-This simulation illustrates how to create a model simulation for heating of a room (in this case a kitchen) and how to analyze results for different scenarios.
+This simulation illustrates how to ensure proper thermal comfort for the occupants as well as energy efficiency while meeting different industry standards.
 Watch the recording of a webinar based on this project here.

 If you’re interested in learning more about HVAC applications of engineering simulation and how it can help you virtually test and improve your HVAC design, you can find more information in this article: HVAC Equipment Optimization with the SimScale Platform